breqdev/breq.dev/src/projects/vibrance.md

 Because it would be impractical for the controller to calculate separate colors for hundreds of clients, the clients are divided into zones.
 Client devices will indicate their zone to the relay (typically after prompting the user to choose which part of the room they are in).
 Messages sent to the relay by the controller are marked with their destination zone.

-Upon receiving a message from the controller, the relay simply forwards it along to each device in its intended zone.
+Upon receiving a message from the controller, the relay forwards it along to each device in its intended zone.
 In the background, the relay manages newly-connected clients, ensures connections are kept alive, and removes inactive clients.

 ## Controller